Once you know how to grow nasturtium, you can soon enjoy both the look and the taste of its blooms through summer and fall.

 You can place your nasturtiums in a slightly shadier spot if growing them in pots as they will benefit from protection from over exposure and the drying effects of the sun.

+Use container gardening ideas to add beautiful highlights to all areas of your garden.
 Nasturtium plants grown in containers should be watered to keep the compost evenly moist.

 Do nasturtiums need to climb?

 There are types of nasturtiums that like to climb or trail.
 These types – Tropaeolum majus – form long vines that will climb or sprawl, their stems twisting around canes, trellis or other plants, climbing to over 10 feet.

 If growing the climbing type of nasturtium it is important to plan to provide supports for them.